Save big (up to $1,875) on small business tools with our free membership, business.com+

 Expanding business revenue sources is not only a strategic choice but a necessity whichever way you look at it.
 If a business is to thrive in a dynamic and competitive environment, then having diversified income streams means it can mitigate risk, increase financial stability, capitalize on market opportunities, drive innovation and achieve sustainable long-term growth.

-Kimberlee Leonard and Ann Smarty contributed to this article.
+Kimberlee Leonard and Ann Smarty contributed to the reporting and writing in this article.

 Did you find this content helpful?